 Together with the Safe City Initiative YOU can help to minimise the effects of graffiti and make the City of Gosnells a Great Place.

-The campaign works directly with the Police to ensure a coordinated approach to identifying and prosecuting graffiti vandals.
 All graffiti incidents on Council infrastructure are recorded and photographed and provided to police as evidence.

 Frequently asked questions

 Evidence shows that the sooner graffiti is removed from an area the less likely it is to recur.
 This works best when all the graffiti has been removed from a targeted area.

 If I leave the graffiti on my wall won't the vandals be satisfied and leave it alone?